 Besides being well-known, Chianti is also governed by strict and ever-changing rules, and the subject of what makes a Chianti “authentic” is a never-ending debate!
 This wine is an old world wine and so follows the trend of being named after its growing region and not the actual grape it comes from, Sangiovese.

 Chianti is a region in the Tuscan countryside known for its wine, olive oil and idyllic hills.
-Wines produced here come from one of seven districts are DOCG (Denominazione di Origine Controllata e Garantita).
+Wines produced here comes from one of seven districts, all DOCG (Denominazione di Origine Controllata e Garantita).
 Controllata means it’s production is controlled and regulated heavily, and Garantita means a certain level of quality is guaranteed.
 You’ll know if you have a real or counterfeit bottle by whether there is a government-issued number on top of the bottle.